hheisig51/AsymmetricalHappiness/ReadMe.md

 | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [Youtube playlist](https://www.youtube.com/playlist?list=PLWQhE570pqHolLXlZ6UV2fSPk2NbFPnma)                                                                                                 |

-Note: there are some additional files in the various folders in this repo.
-The organization should be pretty self explanatory.
+Note: there are some additional files in the various folders in this repo, available to browse.

 ## Images/Video